rmoreira97/p3-mock-cc-articles/README.md

 ### Object Relationship Methods

-#### Article

-- `.author`
-  - Should return the `Author` object associated with this article.
-  - This can be a property but it's not required
-- `.magazine`
-  - Should return the `Magazine` object associated with this article.
-  - This can be a property but it's not required

 #### Author

-- `.articles`
-  - Returns an `list` of `Article` objects the author has written
-  - This can be a property but it's not required
 - `Author get_magazines()`
   - Returns all the `Magazine` objects that this author has written articles for
     - **hint**: You can access the magazines by looping over `.articles`